-- Week of Monday 2/15

-- Risk and uncertainty

-- \ formalize the concept of risk, define expected values, lotteries.
+- Monday 2/6: Midterm - Wednesday 2/8: Risk and uncertainty - formalize the concept of risk, define expected values, lotteries.
 Define axioms of expected utility theory and vN-M expected utility functions.
-Begin discussing risk aversion.

-- Risk and uncertainty (cont.)

-- \ Discuss various equivalent definitions of risk aversion, certainty equivalents, risk premia, CARA, DRRA, etc.

-- \ What is the alternative to insurance and why does insurance/income smoothing increase welfare?

-- \ NS pp. 209-222; notes closely follow MWG ch.
-6 (pp. 167-194) which is posted on blackboard.

-- Week of Monday 2/22

-- An introduction to insurance

-- \ Define insurance and show that a risk averse person chooses perfect insurance under "fair" prices.
-Formalize the notion of insurance: who can offer it, to whom, and at what price?

-- \ NS pp. 233-238
+Begin discussing risk aversion. - Monday 2/13: Risk and uncertainty (cont.) - Discuss various equivalent definitions of risk aversion, certainty equivalents, risk premia, CARA, DRRA, etc. - What is the alternative to insurance and why does insurance/income smoothing increase welfare? - NS pp. 207-221; notes closely follow MWG ch.
+6 (pp. 167-194) which is posted on blackboard. - Wednesday 2/15: An introduction to insurance - Define insurance and show that a risk averse person chooses perfect insurance under "fair" prices.
+Formalize the notion of insurance: who can offer it, to whom, and at what price? - NS pp. 231-237 - Monday 2/20: Adverse selection and moral hazard - Why are insurance markets in real life so incomplete (deductibles, caps in coverage, tons of rules, denial of coverage)?

-- \ Homework 4 due

-- Adverse selection and moral hazard

-- \ Why are insurance markets in real life so incomplete (deductibles, caps in coverage, tons of rules, denial of coverage)?
 Discuss practical barriers which arise when one agent's behavior/characteristics aren't perfectly observable to another: adverse selection and moral hazard.
-Define first-best vs. second-best equilibrium.

-- \ NS pp. 641-653, 670-674

-- Week of Monday 3/1

-- Adverse selection and moral hazard (cont.)

-- \ NS pp. 641-653, 670-674

-- Self insurance through savings

-- \ Homework 5 due

-- Week of Monday 3/8

-- Discrimination

-- \ We will discuss taste-based discrimination and how discrimination can survive in competitive markets.
-We will discuss empirical evidence to support various models of discrimination.

-- \ What do economists have to say about discrimination?
+Define first-best vs. second-best equilibrium. - NS pp. 633-645, 665-671 - Homework 4 due - Wednesday 2/22: Adverse selection and moral hazard (cont.) - NS pp. 633-645, 665-671 - Monday 2/27: Discrimination - We will discuss taste-based discrimination and how discrimination can survive in competitive markets.
+We will discuss empirical evidence to support various models of discrimination. - What do economists have to say about discrimination?
 We will define two theories of discrimination: statistical discrimination (in which individuals are assigned the average attributes of their group when being evaluated) and taste-based discrimination (in which employers/customers/coworkers dislike interactions with members of minority groups).
 How does statistical discrimination affect wages and employment of minority workers?
-How might statistical discrimination affect firm tenure, lifecycle wages, and promotion?

-- $\ast\,$ ban the box and the unintended consequences of policy intervention

-- \ \\Charles, K. K. and Guryan, J. (2008).
+How might statistical discrimination affect firm tenure, lifecycle wages, and promotion? - ban the box and the unintended consequences of policy intervention - \\Charles, K. K. and Guryan, J. (2008).
 Prejudice and wages: An empirical assessment of becker's the economics of discrimination.
-Journal of Political Economy, 116(5):773-809
+Journal of Political Economy, 116(5):773-809 - Wednesday 3/1: Discrimination (continued) - Homework 5 due - Monday 3/6: Final is 1:30-3PM in Keller 2112